-You can access your online wallet card at any time by logging in to My Documents.
+You can access your online wallet card at any time by logging in to Profile & Wallet Card.
 Your wallet card updates 15 minutes after Recert payment is processed.
 Online wallet cards allow you to receive your updated card faster and lets you print a new one at any time should you misplace it.

 Licensure is needed to maintain your certification.
 You'll need to hold a current, valid registered nurse license to practice as a registered nurse or APRN and remain in good standing with no current disciplinary action pending in any jurisdiction.

 During annual Recert enrollment (November 1, 2018 through January 31, 2019), you will complete an online application.
 Payment is by credit card, ACH electronic check, or No Pass, No Pay code (if your employer participates in this program for Recert fees).